Confirmation and Refutation of Lyman Continuum Leakers at $z\sim3$ with JWST NIRSpec/IFU: Analysis and Results

 We perform spectral matching of the model spectra to the observations of LACES104037-LyC.
 Since the model spectra represent intrinsic galaxy emission, several corrections are applied to enable comparison with observations, focusing on the wavelength range covered by the JWST IFU.
 First, we correct for distance dimming and cosmological redshift effects.
 Under the dust-free assumption for LACES104037-LyC, no internal dust attenuation is applied.
 Given that the SSA22 field lies toward the Galactic anti-center, the Galactic foreground extinction toward LACES104037 is $E(B-V)\sim0.05$, and its effect on the near-infrared wavelengths covered by F170LP is negligible.
 Within the F170LP wavelength range, we convolve the model spectra with the G235M LSF to simulate the observed line broadening.
 The model spectra are then normalized to the integrated luminosity in F170LP (see Figure~\ref{fig:Forward-model_fitting}).

-For the LyC band, we correct the observed photometric fluxes to match the model spectra, accounting for two effects: Galactic foreground extinction and IGM absorption.
-The Galactic extinction correction factor for F336W is approximately 1.2.
+For the LyC band, we correct the observed photometric fluxes to match the model spectra by accounting for two effects: Galactic foreground extinction and IGM absorption.
+Assuming the average Milky Way extinction curve \citep{Cardelli_1989}, the Galactic extinction correction factor for F336W is approximately 1.2.
 For IGM absorption, we assume the cosmic mean IGM transmission at $z=3.06$.
 As discussed in \cite{Wang_Shengzhe_2025}, this correction is highly sensitive to the choice of IGM model and can introduce a factor of 2--3 uncertainty.
 We adopt the IGM models of \cite{inoue_updated_2014}, \cite{Steidel_2018}, and \cite{Matsuda_2005} to compute the mean IGM transmission ($\bar{t}_{\mathrm{IGM}}$) in F336W at $z=3.06$, following the methodology of \cite{wang_lyman_2025}, yielding $\bar{t}_{\mathrm{IGM}}$ values in the range of 0.179--0.215.
 The corrected F336W photometry includes systematic uncertainties arising from the IGM models (see Figure~\ref{fig:Forward-model_fitting}).

+We note that the use of the $\bar{t}_{\mathrm{IGM}}$ may systematically overestimate the inferred $f_{\mathrm{esc}}$ for LyC-detected galaxies, since such objects are preferentially selected along sightlines with above-average IGM transmission \citep{Bassett_2021}.
+Following the analysis of \citet{Bassett_2021}, we adopt an $\bar{t}_{\mathrm{IGM}}$ correction of $T_{\rm bias}=0.07$, corresponding to the F336W 5$\sigma$ detection depth of our observations.
+Applying this correction increases the effective transmission from $\bar{t}_{\rm IGM}=0.179$--0.215 to $\bar{t}_{\rm IGM}+T_{\rm bias}=0.249$--0.285.
+The corresponding predictions are shown as gray diamond in Figure~\ref{fig:Forward-model_fitting} to illustrate the potential impact of this selection effect.

 As shown in Figure~\ref{fig:Forward-model_fitting}, under the assumption of a constant SFH, by varying $f_{\mathrm{esc}}$ for different stellar population ages, we find that only a model with $f_{\rm esc}=0.99$ and a stellar population age of 5~Myr simultaneously reproduces all observational constraints.
 We note that residual discrepancies remain in matching the \OIII and H$\alpha$ emission lines, which may reflect differences between the physical conditions of LACES104037-LyC and the average properties of LACES104037-bulk, primarily manifested in the \OIII/H$\alpha$ line ratio.
 In this best-fitting model, the inferred stellar mass of LACES104037-LyC is $\sim10^{7.3}\,M_\odot$.